DCC-Lab/Documentation/GUIDE/GUIDE-Python.md

 # One calls the function of that object with the variable name.function() syntax:
 print(someone.fullName()) # Will print Daniel Côté.
 Notice: variableName.function()
 print(someone.age()) # Will print 29 because I am 29.
 Always will be.

+someoneElse = Person(firstName = "Madeleine", lastName="Côté", dateOfBirthYYYYMMDD=(2007,4,1), False)

+# You can treat objects like anything else: make lists, etc... use them in functions
+group = [someone, someoneElse]

 ```

 The ability to define a class is an important feature of a language: not all languages allow it.

-At this point, it is not important for you to know **how** to define classes, but rather to know that they **can** be defined.
+At this point, it is not important for you to know **how** to define classes or **what** is a good class design, but rather to know that they **can** be defined.
 When using other modules, made by other people, you will likely encounter classes and you will need to learn how to use them.
 Being able to program in an object-oriented manner (i.e. how to design good classes) is a skill in itself that must be learned and practiced.
 It takes time to master.

 # Python-specific programming